Katie-McDonagh/Leap_yearJS/README.md

 2.4.1 :006 > leap_year?(1500)
  => false
  ```

+Approach:

+4 types of years:

+will return either true or false

+return true:

+1. divisable by 400
+2. divisable by 4 and not 100

+return false:

+1. not divisable by 4
+2. divisable by 100 but not 400

 Extension Options
 Write a program that takes a start year and an end year and returns an array of all the leap years between.